divaldo95/LibRootIVAnalysis/README.md

 ## How to run
 1. Build C# app, this will create `CSharpTest/bin/Debug/net8.0` folder
-2. Copy the library to the above mentioned folder (.so or .dylib)
+2. Copy the library to the above mentioned folder (.so, .dylib, .dll)
 3. Get a measurement JSON file and modify [Program.cs](CSharpTest/Program.cs) accordingly
 4. Run and check the output (In [CSharpTest](CSharpTest) folder issue `dotnet run` command)